 We recommend purchasing an ultralight rod and reel combo if you’re new to trout fishing as this will ensure that you have a rod and reel that’s well suited to be used together and will work more efficiently.

 It is true that there are some larger rivers where you can trout fish in a boat, but most trout fishing is actually done on foot and in the water.
 Trout fishing anglers will wade into the water up to their waist to have access to some of the best fishing spots in a river or creek.
 Trout typically live in waters that have a swift current, which is usually very cold compared to any lake or the ocean.

 Wading into this cool water without a pair of good waders might be refreshing in the sweltering heat of summer, but it’s often uncomfortable if you’re going to be fishing all day, it’s best to have a good set of chest waders that will ensure you stay dry.
 If you’re planning to fish in a more shallow section of water, you might get by using waist waders or even hip waders to keep your feet from being soaked.

 Some waders can cost more than $500, but if you’re just getting started, you can go with a more affordable pair.
-There are a few chest waders found on Amazon that can be purchased for around $50.
+There are a few chest waders found online that can be purchased for around $50.
 This extra investment will go a long way in allowing you to fish comfortably in the cold waters.